derrikdennis/javascript-challenge/README.md

 ### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+* A basic HTML page was provided.
+This was the form that I used for this assignment.

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.